The Happenings on Shaw Hill

 “Do we have a room to talk privately?”
 Dr. Scotts asked.
 He was standing in the foyer, with his hat in his hand.

 Megan took a step toward him and pointed toward the spare bedroom.
+“You can go in there,” she said.

 I got up from my seat at the kitchen table and went into the room.
 Dr. Scotts’ walked in behind me.